 Beau attended Samford University’s Cumberland School of Law, earning his J.D. in 2011.
 He was a member of the Cumberland National Trial Team, and was a member of the team that won the AAJ Regional Trial Competition in Dallas, Texas, in February 2010.
 He also was a member of the Cumberland Trial Advocacy Board, a quarterfinalist in the Parham Williams Freshman Trial Competition, and a quarterfinalist in the James O. Haley Summer Trial Competition.

 He is a member of the Alabama State Bar, where he serves on the Governmental Relations Liaison Committee; Alabama State Bar’s Young Lawyers Section, where he serves on the Executive Committee; and the Montgomery County Bar Association.
-He also serves on the Board of Directors for the Montgomery County Bar Association Young Lawyers Section.
+Beau also serves on the Board of Directors for the Montgomery County Bar Association Young Lawyers Section and as First Chair of the Emerging Leaders Section for the Alabama Association for Justice.

 Beau is married to the former Nikki Irvin of Montgomery, and they attend First Baptist Montgomery.